marcelopastorino/ps-gatsby-data/README.md

 # Consuming Data with GatsbyJS Repository

-Source code for Consuming Data with GatsbyJS Pluralsight Course by Marcelo Pastorino.
+Source code for Consuming Data with GatsbyJS Pluralsight Course.

+## Modules and braches.

+* For module 2 - modules/1 branch
+* For module 3 - modules/2 branch
+* For module 4 - modules/3 branch
+* For module 5 - modules/4 branch

 ## Code Snippets